freenas/freenas-docs/userguide/sharing.rst

 These types of shares and services are available:

-* :ref:`AFP <Apple (AFP) Shares>`: Apple File Protocol shares are often used when the client computers all run macOS.
-Apple has slowly shifted to preferring :ref:`SMB <Windows (SMB) Shares>` for modern networks, although Time Machine still requires AFP.
+* :ref:`AFP <Apple (AFP) Shares>`: Apple Filing Protocol shares are used when the client computers all run macOS.
+Apple has deprecated AFP in favour of :ref:`SMB <Windows (SMB) Shares>` and using AFP in modern networks is no longer recommanded (except for providing a Time Machine, for which %brand% currently only supports AFP, not yet SMB).

-* :ref:`Unix (NFS) <Unix (NFS) Shares>`: Network File System shares are accessible from Mac OS X, Linux, BSD, and the professional and enterprise versions (but not the home editions) of Windows.
+* :ref:`Unix (NFS) <Unix (NFS) Shares>`: Network File System shares are accessible from macOS, Linux, BSD, and the professional and enterprise versions (but not the home editions) of Windows.
 This can be are a good choice when the client computers do not all run the same operating system but NFS client software is available for all